jhudsl/tidyversecourse/docs/05-prediction.md

 Other tidymodel packages include:
 ![]https://pbs.twimg.com/media/Ef1Oac7WAAImCos.jpg

-1) `applicable` tests to see compares new data points with the training data to see how much the new data points appear to be an extrapolation of the training data.
+1) `applicable` compares new data points with the training data to see how much the new data points appear to be an extrapolation of the training data
 2) `baguette` is for speeding up bagging pipelines
 3) `butcher` is for dealing with pipelines that create model objects take up too much memory
 4) `discrim` has more model options classification
 5) `embed` has extra preprocessing options for categorical predictors
 6) `hardhat` helps you to make new modeling packages
 7) `infer` helps you perform statistical analyses more easily (in the context of this.?)avocado... also update if we talk about infer above
 8) `corrr` has more options for looking at correlation matrices
 9) `rules` has more model options for prediction rule ensembles
 10) `text recipes` has extra preprocessing options for using text data
 11) `tidypredict` is for running predictions inside SQL databases
 12) `modeldb` is also for working within SQL datbases and it allows for `dplyr` and `tidyeval` use within a database
 13) `tidyposterior` compares models using resampling statistics

 Most of these packges offer advanced modeling options, with the exception of `corrr`.